Norah-G/Norah-G/README.md

 # Hey there, I'm Norah

-Welcome, with a strong foundation in **cybersecurity** and a passion for **AI** and **Machine Learning**.
+Welcome, with a strong foundation in **AI** and **Machine Learning**.
 I thrive on building innovative solutions and exploring the latest technologies to make a meaningful impact.

 ---